The Health Benefits of Essential Fatty Acids

 that not only protects against the development of cancer but people

-all over the world who have been diagnosed with incurable cancer
+all over the world who have been diagnosed with this incurable disease

 and sent home to die have actually been cured and now lead normal

-heartbeat, and thin the blood, thereby lessening the risk of heart
+lower cholesterol, regulate heartbeat, and thin the blood, thereby lessening the risk of

-disease.
-It's also possible that the omega-3 group may aid in treating depression, according to neuroscientist
+heart disease.
+It's also possible that the omega-3 group may aid in treating depression,

 Rise of Epidemic Degenerative Disease

-coincidentally with the introduction of engineered fats and oils.
+coincidentally with the introduction of trans fats and engineered oils.

 It is the type of fats and oils that we consume that is directly